fvasco/pinpoi/README.md

 Features and more screenshots https://fvasco.github.io/pinpoi/

-Download and install APK https://f-droid.org/repository/browse/?fdid=io.github.fvasco.pinpoi
+Download and install APK https://f-droid.org/repository/browse/?fdid=io.github.fvasco.pinpoi (no registration required)

-Do you like PinPoi or wish a better one?
+Do you like PinPoi or do you wish a better one?

 Offer me a fruit juice ;)